victorbush/psp.game/README.md

  other notes

  - incremental builds for psp are not always consistent. if you have weird errors, try a rebuild first.
+ - debug settings (working directory, command line args, etc) are stored in visual studio user file so are checked into source control.
+Need to add to vcxproj.